avilabiel/blackjack-cli/README.md

 The rules are:

 1. The app asks for how many players are at the table
-2. Each player stars with $1000
+2. Each player starts with $1000
 3. Each player can set any integer number to bet
 4. Whenever the player